Blake Gillikin

 Blake Thomas Gillikin (born January 21, 1998) is an American professional football punter for the Arizona Cardinals of the National Football League (NFL).
 He played college football for the Penn State Nittany Lions.

+Gillikin is second in NFL history in yards per punt.
+(Note: Minimum 250 punts.
+Ranks just behind AJ Cole.)

 Early life

 A former resident of Smyrna, Georgia, Gillikin helped lead The Westminster Schools to its first GHSA Football Class AAA Georgia State Championship since 1978 in 2015, and was rated as a five-star punter and a five-star kicker by Kohl's Kicking Camp.

 College career

 A four-year starter at Penn State, Gillikin is ranked No. 2 on Penn State's career punting average charts (43.03 avg.)
 He landed 53 career punts downed inside the opponent's ten-yard line (seven in 2016, 18 in 2017, 12 in 2018, 15 in 2019) and is the only player in program history with seven punts of 65 or more yards.
 Gillikin is second all time in net punting yards in school history behind Jeremy Kapinos.
 In 2019, Gillikin averaged 42.2 yards per punt as was selected All-Big Ten Conference honorable mention by the conference coaches and media.
 Was also selected for the CoSIDA Academic All-American first-team.